m4r35n357/VisualOptimizers/README.md

 ./solve-model sphere 8 200 500 1 -10 10
 ```

-To get a better idea of the variation in performance of spiral and cut integrators, use the "stats" script below.
+To get a better idea of the run-by-run variation in performance of spiral and cut integrators, use the "stats" script below.

 ## "stats" script